barrettinfotech/trumpet-rep-sheets/lesson-notes/dgb.md

 week 2

 Bach/Gisondi #13.
-Worked on breathing places that are not ob
+Worked on breathing places that are not obtrusive

 ## week 13